platformsh/platformsh-docs/docs/src/create-apps/web/php-basic.md

 You might want to set specific rules for specific locations.
 For example, you might have files in your `/public/images` directory that are served at `/images`.
-You could defined a specific cache time for them and limit them to only static image files.
+You could define a specific cache time for them and limit them to only static image files.

 ```yaml {location=".platform.app.yaml"}
 web: